 The big boon of cloud computing is that this technology allows setting up a geography-agnostic, fully virtual, and secure space for data storage, exchanges, and seamless access.
 The aforementioned Office 365 and cloud-based ServiceNow are strategically replacing on-premises legacy applications to support more distributed, real-time operations.

 Furthermore, SAP on Azure implementations are gaining faster traction in 2020 as enterprises recognize the increased need for real-time data access, collaboration, and remote management.
 Apart from innovating the legacy SAP installations, market leaders are also treating SAP cloud migration as an opportunity to innovate and pursue a host of digital transformations initiatives, aimed at improving teams’ productivity, ensure business continuity and increase overall business resilience.

 Learn more about the benefits of running SAP on Azure.

 3. Automation (RPA)

 Such algorithms can take over repetitive, mundane tasks and help your remote teams hit a new plateau of productivity.
 Employees at New York Foundling, a social services provider, recently adopted a new RPA solution for automating data entry work that had previously been done manually by all employees.
-Post-adoption, the organization reclaimed and reduced the employee churn by 40%.
+Post-adoption, the organization reclaimed some 100,000 work hours and reduced the employee churn by 40%.